-Many of these deals come from people who inherited their land (it was never theirs, and they never wanted it, or they don’t care).
-Or perhaps they bought it a long time ago, their plans changed, or some financial event has happened and they need to cash out now.
-In any case, these people want to sell, but they don’t know where or how to cash out their unwanted property quickly.
+Many of these deals come from people who inherited their land (it was never theirs, they never wanted it, or didn’t care about the property).
+Or perhaps they bought it a long time ago, their plans changed, or some financial event has happened, and they need to cash out now.
+In any case, these people want to sell but don’t know where or how to cash out their unwanted property quickly.

-The bottom line is, “value” is a very elastic thing with vacant land.
+The bottom line is that “value” is very elastic with vacant land.
 The properties listed for sale represent just a small fraction—and the most expensive faction—of all the opportunities out there.

 7. Land is a Simple Type of Property

-You may have heard people say that land is a “simple” type of real estate.
-This is true, but that word “simple” needs a bit of context.
+You may have heard people say land is a “simple” type of real estate.
+This is true, but the word “simple” needs a bit of context.

-Land is definitely simpler than most other types of real estate because of the fact that there’s nothing on it.
+Land is simpler than most other property types because there’s nothing on it.
 Nothing that can fall apart, break, get stolen, burn down, or otherwise.
-This alone makes land much easier to deal with, BUT land isn’t without its issues.
+This makes land much easier to deal with, BUT land isn’t without its issues.

-When you’re buying a piece of land, there are a lot of things you need to think about and evaluate, depending on what you plan to use it for.
-This is why it’s crucial to have a specific plan in mind, so you know what to look for in the first place.
+When you’re buying a piece of land, there are many things you need to think about and evaluate, depending on what you plan to use it for.
+This is why it’s crucial to have a specific plan in mind so you know what to look for in the first place.